Rose Metadata¶

 WORLD=Earth

-If we were to write metadata for the WORLD
+If we were to write metadata for the WORLD environment variable we

-would create a section called [env=WORLD]
+would create a section called [env=WORLD].

 [env=WORLD]